-Use Cases
+Use cases

 Here are common applications of Amazon SES that highlight its versatility:

-Transactional Emails

-Amazon SES is well-suited for sending transactional emails, such as order confirmations, password resets, and other personalized communications [17].
+Transactional emails: Amazon SES is well-suited for sending transactional emails, such as order confirmations, password resets, and other personalized communications [17].

-Marketing Campaigns

-Developers can use Amazon SES for marketing campaigns, ensuring that promotional emails reach a wide audience reliably [18].
+Marketing campaigns: Developers can use Amazon SES for marketing campaigns, ensuring that promotional emails reach a wide audience reliably [18].